tymyrddin/purple/source/docs/knowledge-transfer/workflows.md

 ## Workflow design principles

-1. Embedded, not external: Workflows must live in the tools people already use.
+1. Embedded, not external: Workflows live in the tools people already use.
 2. Minimal steps, maximal clarity: Every extra click is a chance to bail out.
 3. Automation first: Humans make decisions; systems do the grunt work.
 4. No bureaucracy creep: Approvals where necessary, not everywhere.

+Bureaucracy creep is worth pausing on, because it does not appear by accident.
+Approval steps accumulate because each one was added by someone protecting themselves or their team from accountability for a decision.

+The [PSL framing](../foundations/problem-solving/in-security.md) is useful here: the political layer shapes the workflow as much as the rational one.
+A workflow audit that only asks "is this step necessary?" will not remove steps that exist for political reasons.
+The question to ask is: what consequence was this approval step added to prevent, and for whom?

-## Where workflows must live
+## Where workflows probably live

 * Ticketing systems (Jira, ServiceNow, RTIR)
 * SIEM/SOAR platforms